osixia/container-baseimage/README.md

 That why we run nginx with `-g "daemon off;"`

-That's it we have a single process image that run nginx !
+That's it we have a single process image that run nginx!
-We could already build and test this image but 2 more minutes to take advantage of environment files !
+We could already build and test this image but two more minutes to take advantage of environment files!

 #### Environment files